macs30123-s23/final-project-ayako/README.md

 First, we conduct some basic data visualization to check the data is properly collected.

 1. Top 10 trading partners

+    * The U.S. and China are the major trading partner in both export and import.
+    * Japan exports to many asian countries (China, Korea, Taiwan, Hong Kong, Thailand, Singapore, and Malaysia), while it imports from resource-rich countries (United States, Australia, Saudi Arabia, and United Arab Emirates)
 <p align="center">
   <img width="60%" src="images/exporting_partners.png" />
 </p>